-Fairness and Equality is the golden thread that runs throughout everything Hampshire Constabulary does.
-Our commitment to it is led by our most senior officer the Chief Constable Andy Marsh who is the force champion for Fairness and Equality.
-The actual responsibility for ensuring that fairness and equality issues are considered, met and where required improved rests with every member of staff, which includes officers, staff, special constables, police community support officers and volunteers.
+Equality and Inclusion is the golden thread that runs throughout everything Hampshire Constabulary does.
+Our commitment to it is led by our most senior officer the Chief Constable Andy Marsh who is the force champion for Equality and Inclusion.
+The actual responsibility for ensuring that equality and inclusion issues are considered, met and where required improved rests with every member of staff, which includes officers, staff, special constables, police community support officers and volunteers.

 An introduction from Chief Constable Andy Marsh

 "The police service has made real progress in addressing fairness, equality and human rights matters over recent years.
 We remain committed to keeping these issues at the heart of everything we do.

 "The Equality Act 2010 brought in a general equality duty, requiring public authorities, in the exercise of their functions, to have due regard to the need to: